To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 The four steps in brief

-1. Spread your money (and risks) across hundreds of loans.
+1. Spread your money across 100s or 1,000s of loans

 You wouldn't buy just one share on the stock market with all your savings.
 (We hope!)

 Lending all your money to one borrower is also a highly risky thing to do.
 Imagine if a bank manager did that?
 She'd get fired from head office right away.

 To give ballpark figures based on 4thWay analysis, say you lend all your money to just one ordinary individual borrower just before a recession hits.
 You have maybe a 10% chance of losing three-quarters of all your money.
 But lend to 100 people and the chance of losing most of your money falls to less than 0.0000001%.

 You should aim to spread all the money you put into P2P across hundreds or thousands of borrowers.

 Many P2P lending companies make this easy by automating your lending.
 Some split your money between lots of borrowers without any action from you.